jquery/learn.jquery.com/page/events/event-basics.md

 jQuery makes it straightforward to set up event-driven responses on page elements.
-These events are often triggered by the end user's interaction with the page, such as when a text is entered into a form element or the mouse pointer is moved.
+These events are often triggered by the end user's interaction with the page, such as when text is entered into a form element or the mouse pointer is moved.
 In some cases, such as the page load and unload events, the browser itself will trigger the event.